 At the outset of the Civil War, Capt.
 Charles Russell Lowell thought a benefit of being an officer was that he didn’t have to kill anyone.

-He thought the enlisted men did the killing.
+The enlisted men did the killing, he thought.

 In the spring of 1863, Charles Russell Lowell found out how wrong he had been.
 He would not only kill, he would kill a Union soldier right in downtown Boston.

 And the killing of an Irishman by a wealthy Brahmin would worsen tensions between Boston’s ruling Yankees and its poor immigrant population.

 Charles Russell Lowell was descended from Percival Lowell, who had come to America in the Great Puritan Migration.
 His uncle James Russell Lowell was a famous poet.
 His great-uncle, Francis Cabot Lowell, made a fortune manufacturing textiles in a city that took his name: Lowell, Mass.